 Role Play: Create a Product Backlog

 Work in teams to prepare a product backlog (high-level containing user stories) for the given Product vision.
-The tasks are to be completed in 3 Sprints of 2 weeks each.
-The user-stories for the first Sprint have been completed for your reference.
-Come up with Product Backlog items for the remaining two Sprints.
+Some user-stories have already been defined for your reference.
+Come up with additional Product Backlog items (another 7 – 10)

 Create user stories on your own, tell them to think of what an e-commerce website should have and guide any teams struggling.